What Is Instant Dry Rice?

 - Export markets: Positioned as Minute Rice alternative from India.
 Competitive pricing for US, EU, Middle East, and African markets.

-Flavoured Instant Rice
+Flavoured Instant Dry Rice

 Beyond plain rice, the format supports flavoured variants - biryani, lemon rice, dal chawal, pulao, and more.
 Seasoning is added as a separate sachet or pre-mixed.
 This opens up the meal kit and ready-to-eat categories.